alces-software/flight-appliance-docs/docs/source/graphicaldesktop/graphicaldesktop.rst

 Connecting multiple users to the same session
 ---------------------------------------------

 New graphical sessions are created in multi-user mode by default, allowing users from different locations to connect to the same session for training or collaborative projects.
-All users connect using the same connection details (e.g. IP-address and port number), and use the same one-time password.
+All users connect using the same connection details (e.g. IP-address and port number), and use the same one-time session password.

-Please note that users are only permitted to connect to your Flight Compute cluster login node if their IP address is within the set of networks allowed your your ``CIDR`` setting made at launch time.
+Please note that users are only permitted to connect to your Flight Compute cluster login node if their IP address is within the set of networks allowed in the ``CIDR`` setting made at launch time.
 If you have issues with secondary users connecting to a graphical desktop session, please try entering ``0.0.0.0/0`` as your CIDR at cluster launch time to allow access from all users.

 Resizing the desktop to fit your screen